j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/wamk-2023-meetup.md

 <figure>
   <img src="https://res.cloudinary.com/j4ckofalltrades/image/upload/c_scale,q_auto,w_1024/v1688804850/blog/wamk-2023/IMG_1515_b8db3w.jpg"
-    alt="Sega Dreamcast running 'Typing of the Dead' game with a 60% and 65% keyboard as controllers" />
+    alt="A table with a Sega Dreamcast gaming console running the 'Typing of the Dead' game with a 60% and 65% mechanical keyboards as controllers."
+  />
   <figcaption class="caption">
     Sega Dreamcast running "Typing of the Dead" game with a 60% and 65% keyboard as controllers